 In addition to information safety, time is a significant factor in financial operations.
 From signing legally binding documents to performing and delivering tax audits on time, FoIP solutions will help ensure data reaches its recipient before deadlines.
 Online services allow senders to put multiple files through at once and receive them at the same time.
 Additionally, if an auditor has to respond to important faxes, they can access the document, download it and send reply faxes from anywhere — in the office, from home or on the road.

 In the manufacturing industry, time is a valuable asset.
-These companies need to stay in constant communication with their partners, suppliers and clients, and any delay in response time can cause a backup in their projects, pushing deadlines and extending work periods.
+These companies need to stay in constant communication with their partners, suppliers and clients, and any delay in response time could greatly affect a manufacturing company’s top-line revenue or cause a backup in their projects, pushing deadlines and extending work periods.

 By using FoIP services, companies in the manufacturing industry can ensure their documents reach their recipients quickly and without fail.
 Online faxing sends everything virtually, meaning a fast delivery and response time.
 For documents that require signatures or work clearances and plan approvals, having a direct and quick method of communication is incredibly important.
 Cloud faxing also allows the sender to process and receive multiple documents simultaneously, meaning no wait time.